-We take a closer look at how closed-loop marketing works and show you how to successfully connect data from your marketing tools and CRM platform.
+We take a closer look at how closed-loop marketing works and show you how to successfully connect data from your marketing, sales and customer success platforms.

 For this article, we’ll discuss:

 Ruler makes the process of closed-loop marketing much more straightforward.
 It tracks data on a visitor level, allowing you to successfully attribute leads and marketing-generated revenue across multiple campaigns, ads, keywords and more.

 Why you need Ruler’s closed-loop attribution and how to get it

 Closed-loop marketing (or closed-loop reporting) allows you to pinpoint the lead generation techniques that drive the most or least revenue.

 It is the process that connects your visitor, conversion and revenue data to calculate the exact return on investment of your marketing channels.